unacast/deprecated-unacast.github.io/_posts/2016-02-20-cloud-sql-on-google-container-engine.md

 Being loosely-coupled, transparent and obtaining the two traits just mentioned we believe a side-car container is the preferred way of running SQL-Proxy.

 Unfortunately, rolling updates when running multiple containers in a pod is currently not supported on Kubernetes.
 As we rely on rolling updates to deploy at will, we had to abandon this solution for now.
-This feature is however [merged](https://github.com/kubernetes/kubernetes/pull/17111) in the Kubernetes source, so it should be available in one of the next releases.
+This feature is [merged](https://github.com/kubernetes/kubernetes/pull/17111) in the Kubernetes source and should therefore be available in one of the next releases.

 ## Try Two